The Home screen is your daily dashboard. It shows:

 The Holidays section lets you set which parent has the children on specific holidays each year.
 Holiday overrides take priority over the regular placement schedule — so if Christmas falls on a day that's usually your co-parent's, but your holiday agreement says you have Christmas this year, the calendar will correctly show your placement.

-Go to the Family tab → Holidays and tap +.
-Select the holiday name, date, and which parent has the children.
+Go to the Family tab and in the Holidays card tap + Add.
+Enter the holiday name, date, choose whether it’s a Fixed date (like Christmas) or a Floating date (like Thanksgiving), and decide whether the holiday Rotates yearly between parents or is Fixed with the same parent every year.
 Your co-parent will see this reflected on the shared calendar.

 Tap your profile icon → scroll to Google Calendar section → tap Connect Google Calendar.
 You'll be asked to sign in to Google and grant permission.
 Once connected, your placement schedule, events, and holidays automatically sync to a dedicated calendar in your Google account.